 - Recognizing April 5 as Gold Star Spouses Day

 - Authorizing the Gold Star Lapel Button

 These buttons are a symbol of the nation’s appreciation of a service member’s sacrifice to country and service, allowing us to honor and recognize the families of these brave men and women.
 To learn more about the Gold Star Lapel Button and how to honor gold star families:

 - Watch the video America’s Gold Star Lapel Button

 - Enroll in this brief MilLife Learning course, “Recognizing Military Service”

-- Contact your respective military service – Army, Marines, Navy, Air Force or Coast Guard
+- Contact your respective military service – Army, Marine Corps, Navy, the Department of the Air Force or Coast Guard

 Even though gold star families have experienced a great loss, their ties to the military community remain strong.
 Their military networks are dedicated to supporting them.
-To learn more about the resources and benefits available to gold star survivors, download A Survivor’s Guide to Benefits: Taking Care of Our Families, or see an overview of what’s available at Gold Star & Surviving Family Members – Benefits.
+To learn more about the gold star survivors resources and benefits:

-More comprehensive information about various benefits for gold star survivors can be found in the Gold Star & Surviving Family Members section of Military OneSource.
+- Review the Gold Star & Surviving Family Members section of Military OneSource